marvin-uncode/CyberSecurityProject2_ids/Report.md

 ## 3.2 Ettercap

-To learn how to detect a man-in-the-middle attack from Ettercap, we firt ran the attack on our
+To learn how to detect a man-in-the-middle attack from Ettercap, we first ran the attack on our network while monitoring the traffic using Wireshark.

 ## 3.3 Responder